progpharma/google_maps_place_picker_mb/README.md

 # Google Maps Place Picker - MB edition

 > This README is only slightly changed from its original repo which this repository was forked from.
-Due to little maintenance by the original author, I want to provide this fork that is not just more maintained, I also add more functionality to it and pick any significant changes and PRs on the original repository, as well.
+Due to no maintenance by the original author, I want to provide this fork that is maintained, I also added more functionality to it.
 >
 > To install:
 >